 This building, the first phase of GMC's master plan of construction and renovation, was completed in 1997.
 A parking area lies on the north side of the building.
 While maintaining the integrity of the Gothic architecture of the campus, the 32,000 square foot building houses modern classrooms and laboratories for chemistry, physics, biology/microbiology, and computer science.
-ZMH also houses faculty offices, Academic Support Services including placement testing and tutoring, a quiet study area, a group study area, and a faculty training room.
+ZMH also houses the Vice President for Academic Affairs/Dean of Faculty, Academic Support Services including placement testing and tutoring, a quiet study area, a group study area, faculty offices, and a faculty training room.